kdmonroe/quick-portfolio/README.md

-## Developer Portfolio Landing Page Template
+## Developer Portfolio Landing Page Template NEW!!

 Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.